Daemon-Macklin/Daemon-Macklin.github.io/README.md

 # Wedding Site

-A basic wedding site built with mkdocs
+A basic wedding site built with mkdocs.

 ## Dev